CLayer-dev/docs/docs/development/meta-transactions.md

 - **Fee Validation**: Validate fee percentages to prevent exploitation
 - **Rate Limiting**: Respect API rate limits and daily quotas

-Meta transactions provide a powerful tool for improving user experience and reducing costs on Circle Layer.
+Meta transactions provide a powerful tool for improving user experience and reducing costs on Core Layer.
 By implementing meta transactions properly, developers can create seamless applications that handle gas fees transparently for users.